What We Do

 One of the first things done in an assessment is to examine the client’s individual budget.
 In many cases this is the first time the client has ever done this and, with guidance from the professional caseworker, they begin to see more clearly, often for the first time, that the key to making ends meet is to ensure that expenses do not exceed income.
 The case worker helps the client grasp this fact and suggests solutions to overcome this situation if it exists.

-ACTS does not offer a hand-out or a band-aid to the crisis, but offers real and practical solutions.
+EFA does not offer a hand-out or a band-aid to the crisis, but offers real and practical solutions with a focus on long-term sustainability and well-being of our clients.

-Funds provided by ACTS are most often used to pay for rent, mortgage and utilities to keep families intact and stably housed.
+Funds provided by ACTS via our EFA program are most often used to pay for rent, mortgage and utilities to keep families intact and stably housed.